PŪMANAWA ĀWHINA BOARD

 ___________________________

-Chillion Sanerivi - Director
+Chillion Sanerivi - Co-Chair

 Chillion (Kil-lee-in) is the Director for RIVI consultancy, a self-owned independent consulting business.
 He names the way he works as a Youth Ecosystem Strategist, a Youth Development Specialist and a Youth Innovation Practitioner and facilitator for social change.
 All his work is underpinned by Pacific and Maori indigenous knowledge, values, principles which guides his work.